Gevaert-Lab/dialipar/README.md

 - **comparisons**: List of comparisons to test, including the variable name specified in the model (e.g., "ConditionA - ConditionB")
 - **comparison_label**: Human‑readable labels for comparisons (e.g., "GroupA - GroupB" → "A - B")

-In case both lip anff Tc runs are in just one parquet file, *input_file_tc* can be not specified.
+In case both lip and Tc runs are in just one parquet file, *input_file_tc* can be not specified.
 ---

 ## 📝 Experiment Design File (EDF)